The Current Situation...

 - Adaptive to social dynamics.
 Since human relations are very dynamic, the proposed model must reflect these changes in the system’s policies.

 - Natural language interface and feedback.
 Defining privacy preferences has to remain a simple and straightforward process.
 Ambiguity must be avoided, therefore access control decisions should be transparent and well explained to users.
-Similarly, the specification of privacy preferences has to protect users from a plethora of check boxes defining which friends is allowed to access which file or from similar complicated policy definitions.
+Similarly, the specification of privacy preferences has to protect users from a plethora of check boxes defining which friend is allowed to access which file or from similar complicated policy definitions.